suma419/Face-Recognition-Using-AWS-Cloud/README.md

 # Face Recognition AWS

 Built a real-time face recognition pipeline using Amazon S3, Lambda, and Rekognition to detect and identify faces from uploaded images.
 Recognition metadata is stored in DynamoDB for real-time querying and enriched recognition data is saved in S3.
+Auto Scaling Groups (ASG) with EC2 instances were used to handle high-throughput, low-latency recognition workloads, achieving a 0.5-second refresh rate and 40% improvement in response time.
 Monitoring is enabled through CloudWatch Logs and future analytics are supported via processed S3 output.

 ---